 An art therapy session working in partnership with a professional autism consultant, “Storybook of Abby” is a colourful interpretation of Abby’s values, interests and aspirations.
 The open book references her love for writing and is an inviting gesture to showcase her enriching world to others.
 More than just a simple self portrait, a cast of whimsical and colourful creatures reflects many dimensions of Abby.

 I love the energy and vibrancy of Hong Kong.
 It is a technological and commercially driven world city yet local cultures and memories of a simpler time are still very much alive.
 Perhaps many people have forgotten these small moments in life.
 I want to bring them back through my illustrations.

 A large graphic wallpaper featuring the YauTsimMong neighbourhood was created for “Biblotheque”- a new housing project in Hong Kong aimed to encourage youth to celebrate the culture of co-living and to serve as a creative community hub to revitalize an old neighbourhood.

 The detailed city map illustration inspires youth to explore their neighbourhood and have a new appreciation for the humble yet rich local culture I observed in my illustration.

 The project was covered in Metro Pop magazine and an artist talk was held on opening day.

 Specialized in: Educational / Cultural / Social Advocacy driven projects

-Natalie Hui is an illustrator under the artist name “chikatetsu_n”.
-She specializes in watercolour paintings.
-Her paintings are characterized by a cast of colourful characters and detailed nostalgic buildings.
-Most of her illustrations are spontaneous and intuitive.
-Subject matter and colour choice all come naturally as the illustration comes together.
+Natalie Hui is an illustrator from Canada currently based in Hong Kong.
+Her paintings are characterized by a cast of colourful characters and nostalgia.
 The ability to observe and draw minute details of everyday objects and scenes are particularly unique to her illustrations.
 She wants people to appreciate the immense variety of colours that surround them.